 Practice is an important component of training.
-Dry-fire practice for the woman shooter is an important component of gun ownership.
-Dry-fire practice is an important part of safe gun handling and usage and practice is necessary if you plan on being successful in the event you find your self defending yourself or those you love!
-Which, I am sure is what you want, otherwise why would you have a gun!
-I have heard it said that we will be less than half as good as we are on the range when dealing under the stress of an attack.
-Dry-fire practice for the woman shooter is effective, convenient as also inexpensive.
-So I have every confidence as a Well Armed Woman, you will practice!
-Dry-fire is a generic term for practicing gun handling skills at home with an UNLOADED gun.
-It does not necessarily only mean pulling the trigger.
-It can refer to practicing reloads, drawing, or most any other skill.
-You may think that not much can be accomplished by practicing with an empty firearm, but the fact is, improvement will be significant.
+Therefore, dry-fire practice for the woman shooter is an important component of gun ownership and is an essential part of safe gun handling and usage.
+Practice is necessary if you plan on being successful in the event you find you’re defending yourself or those you love!
+Which I am sure is what you want, otherwise, why would you have a gun?
+I have heard it said that in the event of an attack, your skills only hold up half as good as they are when you’re on the range.
+Dry-fire practice for the woman shooter is effective, convenient and also inexpensive.

+Dummy rounds are inert cartridges.
+They do not have powder, primers or projectiles, so they cannot fire.
+They come in a variety of colors, materials and calibers.
 Use dummy rounds (snap caps) for your dry-fire practice.
 Although most modern handguns are not damaged by dry-firing an empty gun, the use of snap caps is good practice and allows you to practice your skills with all of the necessary components.
-Saf-T-Trainer are my favorite kind of dummy rounds for use in dry-fire practice.
+Saf-T-Trainer is my favorite kind of dummy rounds for use in dry-fire practice.
 The Saf-T-Trainer rounds are plastic rounds colored a bright orange.
 Not only will they not fire, they also provide a very clear difference from live ammo.

 Shooters of all levels are at risk of accidents.
-It is imperative that SAFETY and SAFE DRY-FIRE TECHNIQUES ARE FOLLOWED COMPLETELY.
+Therefore, it is imperative that FIREARM SAFETY and SAFE DRY-FIRE TECHNIQUES ARE FOLLOWED COMPLETELY.
 Therefore, an unwavering commitment to following The Four Rules of firearm safety is required.

 If you can’t follow the recommended safety procedures in a committed and systematic way, dry-fire practice is NOT for you.

-1. All firearms are always loaded.
-Keeping this in mind at all times even when your firearm is unloaded impacts the way you handle your firearm and how you will perform not only in preparation for dry-fire practice, but when you are in the act of your dry-fire practice.
+Keep this in mind at all times!
+Even when your firearm is unloaded, this will impact the way you handle your firearm and how you will perform, not only in preparation for dry-fire practice, but when you are in the act of your dry-fire practice.

-Keeping Rule 1 as your mental guide, it only stands to reason that you would not point your firearm at something you are not willing to to destroy.
-Choosing what and where to aim during dry-fire should not only be in a appropriate place in the home with an appropriate backstop (see below) but the consideration of neighbors and others in the home is imperative.
-It must a safe and appropriate target.
+Keeping Rule 1 as your mental guide, it only stands to reason that you would not point your firearm at something you are not willing to destroy.
+When choosing where to aim during dry-fire, you should not only aim at a place in the home with an appropriate backstop (see below), it is also imperative to consider neighbors and others in the home.
+It must be a safe and appropriate target.
 Only point it at something you could bear to lose if the firearm were loaded.

-One of the great values of dry-fire practice is its role in training your mind and body to respond and act in a specific way habitually, instinctively.
-The only way to do this, is with the correct repetition of the desired action until it becomes the way the muscles respond to the instruction given to it by the mind.
+One of the great values of dry-fire practice is its role in training your mind and body to respond and act in a specific way, habitually and instinctively.
+The only way to do this is with the correct repetition of the desired action until the muscles respond to the instruction automatically and correctly.
 Keeping your finger off the trigger until and only until you are sighted to fire, is a key “muscle memory” to attain.
 The target is what you have placed in the sights of your firearm.

 You must always be aware of what is around and behind your target, regardless of what you select for your target during dry-fire practice.
 The WHO and WHAT that lies behind that target, (not just immediately behind but way behind it) must be considered at all times.
 Whether preparing to shoot an attacker or the target in your dry-fire practice, this habitual act of thinking and being aware of your surroundings and what is beyond will save lives.
 Both in the event of a violent attack in which you must fire your firearm to save your life, or in the event that a careless error is made in your dry-fire practice.

-Before you get started EACH AND EVERY dry-fire practice time; READ AND FOLLOW THE BELOW
+Before you get started EACH AND EVERY dry-fire practice session; READ AND FOLLOW THE BELOW KEYS TO SUCCESS

-Remove to the best of your ability anything that would cause you to be distracted.
-Turn of the TV or IPod, turn off your cell phone and or ringer of the home phone, lock your front door, remove or turn off anything that potentially could cause you to be distracted in any way.
+To the best of your ability, remove anything that would cause you to be distracted.
+Turn off the TV or IPod, turn off your cell phone and/or ringer of the home phone, lock your front door, remove or turn off anything that potentially could cause you to be distracted in any way.
 If there are others in the home, let them know you are not to be interrupted (except for an emergency of course).
-If for any reason at anytime during your practice you are interrupted, you must re-start these dry-fire practice safety steps.
+If for any reason at any time during your practice you are interrupted, you must re-start these dry-fire practice safety steps.

 Unload your firearm and then unload it again!
 Visually check the cylinder or chamber twice.
 Use your fingers to manually check the firearm at least two times to ensure that all rounds have been removed.
 In the case of a revolver, pull the cylinder fully outward and slowly spin the cylinder to check all chambers.